xocolatl-aficionado/BigMac-Index/README.md

 ## But why?
 Currencies exchange at specific rates, which fluctuate all the time, leading to many a dazed worker who saw a part of their life savings evaporate into the ether upon contact with the famed wire transfer.
-So I thought it pertinent to be able to easily compare the price of the Big Mac across countries to quantify the bang for the respective buck.
+So I thought it pertinent to be able to easily compare the price of the Big Mac&trade; across countries to quantify the bang for the respective buck.

 The [Big Mac index](https://en.wikipedia.org/wiki/Big_Mac_Index) was invented by [The Economist](https://www.economist.com/big-mac-index) in 1986 as a lighthearted guide to whether currencies are at their “correct” level.